 The beaches in Sumbawa are unlike any I've seen before.

-If you take a trip out to Scar Reef you’ll be met with a seemingly endless stretch of white sand and clear water, with no other tourists in sight.
-The amazing thing about spots like this one is that you can spend the whole day there and have this unspoiled slice of paradise to yourself, except for the few brave surfers paddling out.
+If you take a trip out to Scar Reef, you’ll be met with a seemingly endless stretch of white sand and clear water, with no other tourists in sight.
+The fantastic thing about spots like this one is that you can spend the whole day there and have this unspoiled slice of paradise to yourself, except for the few brave surfers paddling out.

 There is so much to see and do on the island.
-There are mountains to climb, jungles to explore, hidden waterfalls to find and jump off, places to snorkel and chase brightly coloured fish and beach after beach to discover, with so many unique local experiences to be had.
+There are mountains to climb, jungles to explore, hidden waterfalls to find and jump off, places to snorkel and chase brightly coloured fish and beach after the beach to discover.

 There’s a lot to love about Sumbawa and it really should be on every travel-lovers bucket list.
 It’s a holiday that takes you back to the bare necessities; a bed to sleep on, delicious food, friendly people to meet and absolutely beautiful scenery everywhere you look.
 You’ll experience the raw, natural beauty of a remote island and the friendly, warm welcome of the locals.